It gives me the greatest pleasure to present the chair's annual report for the Irish Arts Foundation (IAF).

 An extensive and ever-increasing e-mailing list has been established for events, concerts and performances.
 The on-going social media plan are to further strengthen the Irish arts, cultural and heritage exchange information networks and e-networks through on-going dialogue with other arts and cultural groups who are similarly establishing and implementing these ideas and systems.

 My thanks also go to our numerous project volunteers, from all age groups and backgrounds, for their continued in-kind support, effort and involvement.
-In particular to Grahame Priestly for preparation of audio and visual workshop teaching resources, Tony Alwell, Tony Mone and Elizabeth Hayes for proof reading, publicity distribution and photography respectively, Roisin Ferguson for her post graduate Leeds Beckett University events management experience, Sheila Chapman and Bridget O’Donnell our Irish Language conversational class coordinators’, Anna Walsh, nearing completion of her PHD Study of the Irish community in Leeds, Cormac O’Donoghue for meeting with visiting artists at local hotels, airports and railway stations, John and Ann Skevington for accommodating visiting artists, our Leeds Gathering artist, Gerry Hughes and to Jim and Maria Doody, Patrick Ruane, Bill Fry, Clare Keane, Ian Pearson, Sarah Ross, Noleen Conneely, Paul Dixon, Owen Spafford, Kevin and Eve Hurley amongst the many other artists and musical colleagues, both locally and nationally, for their efforts - often at short notice!
-All are much needed and their valuable enthusiasm help to keep us going!
+In particular to Grahame Priestly for preparation of audio and visual workshop teaching resources, Tony Alwell, Tony Mone and Elizabeth Hayes for proof reading, publicity distribution and photography respectively, Sheila Chapman and Bridget O’Donnell our Irish Language conversational class coordinators’, Cormac O ’Donoghue for meeting with visiting artists at local hotels, airports and railway stations, John and Ann Skevington for accommodating visiting artists, our Leeds Gathering artist, Gerry Hughes and to Jim and Maria Doody, Gemma Irving, Patrick Ruane, Bill Fry, Clare Keane, Ian Pearson, Stuart Graham, Becky Taylor, Sarah Ross, Roisin Ferguson, Noleen Conneely, Owen Spafford, Kevin and Eve Hurley amongst the many other artists and musical colleagues, both locally and nationally, for their efforts - often at short notice!
+All are much needed, and their valuable enthusiasm help to keep us going!

-I would like to thank my colleagues from the Outreach and Freelance Teams: Jo Lee and Marc Walton for their efforts in the facilitation of the workshop educational cultural days: Jim Mulhern and Gerry Brownridge for workshop delivery leadership with the Irish Elders Cultural Programmes, Christy Herron for website development planning and to Steve Procter from WYCAS for the effort, professionalism and commitment they have brought to their work and the Foundation.
+I would like to thank my colleagues from the Outreach and Freelance Teams: Paula Storr for her efforts in the facilitation of the workshop educational cultural days: Jim Mulhern and Gerry Brownridge for workshop delivery leadership with the Irish Elders Cultural Programme, Alison Childs for strategic development expertise, Steve Procter from WYCAS and our new Development Officer, Christy Herron for the effort, professionalism and commitment they have brought to their work and the Foundation.

 I would also like to thank Jack and Carole Carey Campbell from ‘North Leeds Life’, Rachel Morgan from 'Suburban' and Jeremy Morton from 'South Leeds Life'- all key local community publications-and in Leeds City Council Sarah Howells from Leeds Inspired and Jennifer Rhodes from arts@Leeds for their collective in-kind support with publicity and marketing of our events.

-The future brings the continued challenges: the successful achievement our PQASSO (Practical Quality Assurance System for Small Organisations) accreditation, uncertainty of funding, changes in economic climate, social policy and a consistent awareness within our organisation of the needs to provide improving, evolving and additional services and resources for our stakeholders and service users.
+The future brings the continued challenges: the successful achievement of our PQASSO (Practical Quality Assurance System for Small Organisations) accreditation, the implementation of our new 2019-2023 Strategic Development Plan, uncertainty of funding, changes in economic and political climate, social policy and a consistent awareness within our organisation of the needs to provide improving, evolving and additional services and resources for our stakeholders and service users.

 Whilst we are aware that there are further difficult economic times ahead for the arts and cultural sectors: at the Irish Arts Foundation we will continue and collectively endeavour to deal with these challenges with integrity, innovation, resolve and commitment.